jspinak/brobot/docs/docs/03-core-library/tutorials/tutorial-basics/states.md

 ## Home

-The snapshot defined with the StateImageObject toWorldButton gives the location we expect to find this object.
+The snapshot defined with the StateImage toWorldButton gives the location we expect to find this object.
 Snapshots represent possible locations for the image, and when there is more than one a match will be chosen randomly from all snapshots.

-When a StateImageObject is fixed, it is expected to be found in the same location every time.
+When a StateImage is fixed, it is expected to be found in the same location every time.

 ```java
 @Component